 Reference

-Recommended role combinations for every group size — beginner, standard, and advanced variants.
+Recommended Werewolf role combinations for every group size — beginner, standard, and advanced variants.

-The most common question before any Mafia game: "How many Mafia do we need?"
+The most common question before any Werewolf game: "How many Werewolves do we need?"
 The answer depends on your player count, your group's experience, and how chaotic you want the game to be.
 This page gives you a recommended setup for every group size from 6 to 16.

 For role descriptions, see the roles guide.
 For a complete walkthrough of your first game, try the first game guide.